candyartemis/Final-Project-Group1/Code/README.md

 We are using the [Medley-solos](https://zenodo.org/record/2582103#.XMOHKi2ZNE5) dataset for musical instrument recognision.
 Each audio clip in training set and test set is 3-second long, and contains a single instrument sound.
 There are 8 classes of instruments in total: clarinet, distorted electric guitar, female singer, flute, piano, tenor saxophone, trumpet, and violin.

 LTSM model is selected for the audio tagging since it is a time series problem.
-We extract the time domain data from the audio clips with wavfile, and time series data (MFCC and spectral centroid) with librosa, and write the code using Pytorch framework.
+We extract the time domain data from the audio clips with wavfile, and time series data (MFCC, spectral centroid and spectral contrast) with librosa, and write the code using Pytorch framework.

 # Twofold Analysis
-* main.py uses time domain data extracted from wavfile.
+* Main(time).py uses time domain data extracted from wavfile.
-* main(frequency).py uses time domain data extracted from librosa.
+* Main(frequency).py uses time domain data extracted from librosa.
 * music_feature_loader.py needs to run first to created the 3 .npy files that will be used in main(frequency).py

 ### Prerequisites